-The reason why somebody could be found on a network in real life is because everything on the Internet is given a unique ID number called an IP address.
-When you log into a game, browse a website, or even turn on your robot vacuum, you are finding the IP address of whatever you want and your computer is making a connection to it.
+The reason why somebody could be found on a network in real life is that everything on the Internet is given a unique ID number called an IP address.
+When you log into a game, browse a website, or even turn on your robot vacuum, you are finding the IP address of whatever you want and your computer makes a connection to it.
 Unfortunately, this also means that other people can see the address of your computer.
-They can use it to get all sorts of information about you, including your ISP, places you’ve visited online and, just like V, your location.
+They can use it to get all sorts of information about you, including your ISP, places you’ve visited online, and, just like V, your location.

 A virtual private network can help you avoid that.
 A lot of people need a VPN because it changes their IP address when they connect to it.
-This fools other computers into thinking that they are someplace else.
-Not only is this good to protect your privacy, it also helps you avoid content blocking based on geographical location.
+This provides protection against cybercriminals and other prying eyes.
+This is a good way to protect your privacy and increase your online security.

 It’s Not Just Hackers